Mohamed Harkat

-Mohamed Harkat (محمد حركات) (born August 6, 1968, Algeria) is a native-born Algerian and permanent resident of Canada who was arrested in 2002 on suspicion of ties to terrorism and was imprisoned under security certificates.
-The Canadian Security Intelligence Service (CSIS) alleged that he entered the country as a sleeper agent for al-Qaeda.
+Mohamed Harkat (محمد حركات) (born August 6, 1968, Algeria) is a native-born Algerian and permanent resident of Canada who was arrested in 2002 and was imprisoned under security certificates after the Canadian Security Intelligence Service (CSIS) concluded that he entered the country as a sleeper agent for al-Qaeda.
+His court challenge of the government's security certificate proceedings - which could lead to his deportation from Canada - are ongoing.
+The Harkat case is one of Canada's longest-running judicial matters.

-He had worked in Pakistan from 1990-1994 for a charity that assisted refugees.
-After immigrating to Canada in 1995, Harkat applied for refugee status and for a Permanent Resident card.
-He worked as a gas station attendant and a deliveryman for Pizza Pizza during his first seven years in Canada.
-He was released on May 23, 2006 under house arrest, while fighting deportation.

 Early life and education

 Mohamed Harkat was born in Taguine, Algeria to El-Ait, and is one of seven sons.
 His father was born in Algeria, but worked both there and in France in the construction business.

 As a student at the University of Oran, Harkat joined the Front Islamique du Salut (FIS) in 1989, when it was still a legitimate political movement.
 He offered them the use of a family-owned house in Zmalet El Emir Abdelkader as a registered district office.
 Harkat was excused from Algerian military service because he broke his left leg as a child and it never properly healed.

 In March 1990, the Algerian government stormed the house and arrested the FIS members within.
 Harkat was not present, and was warned by his uncle that security forces were seeking him.
+He fled Algeria in 1990 as a university student opposed to its then military-backed government.